-The Litigation Counselor is an e-newsletter providing updates and counsel to business owners, executives and managers based on recent court decisions or litigation-related matters impacting local organizations.
-In each issue, we will highlight practical advice to help identify, avoid, or resolve such potential problems.
+The Litigation Counselor is an e-newsletter provided by a litigation lawyer providing updates and counsel to business owners, executives and managers based on recent court decisions or litigation-related matters impacting local organizations.
+In each issue, a litigation lawyer will highlight practical advice to help identify, avoid, or resolve such potential problems.

-If you would like any further information/assistance on the topics discussed herein, please contact Andy Baxter, the Chair of General Counsel’s Litigation Department at 703-556-0411 or firstname.lastname@example.org.
+If you would like any further information/assistance on the topics discussed herein, please contact Andy Baxter, litigation lawyer and the Chair of General Counsel’s Litigation Department at 703-556-0411 or firstname.lastname@example.org.

 When a non-Virginia business is sued in Virginia, it can be difficult and expensive to litigate far away.
 When the business wants to get the lawsuit dismissed or moved to their home state, there are usually two options.
 If the lawsuit was filed in a Virginia federal court (either the Eastern or Western District of Virginia), the business can file a motion to transfer under 28 U.S.C. § 1404(a) or 28 U.S.C. § 1406(a).
 If the case was filed in a Virginia state court, in some cases the case can be removed to federal court under 28 U.S.C. § 1446 (if jurisdictional requirements are met), and then a motion to transfer can be filed.